oxidecomputer/crucible/tools/dtrace/README.md

 ```

 You start crucible, then run the above script.
 Output should start appearing
 with a few seconds.
+The output has several columns.
+The first three will list the state of each
+of the three downstairs.
+Following that the remaining columns all indicate
+various work queues and job state for work internal to the Upstairs.
+Before we
+describe the columns, a bit of detail about the internal structure of Crucible
+upstairs is needed.

+Inside the Upstairs there are two work queues.
+* The upstairs (or guest) side
+* The downstairs side.
+For the upstairs side, this holds jobs the upstairs has received from the
+guest that we have not Acked yet.
+For every upstairs side, there is one or more
+corresponding downstairs jobs that track the progress of the work required
+to complete this job.
+For each downstairs job, there is a state for that job
-Output will state of each of the three downstairs and
+on each of the three downstairs.

+Now, back to the columns.
-a count of active jobs for the guest side (UPW) and for the downstairs side
+Columns 4 and 5 show the count of active jobs for the guest side (UPW) and
-(DSW).
+for the downstairs side (DSW).
+The remaining columns 6-20 show the count of job states on each downstairs.
 Jobs for the downstairs can be in one of five possible states:
   New, In Progress, Done, Skipped, Error,
 For each downstairs/state, we print a count of jobs in that state.